Programs & Initiatives

 Season of Sharing: November 10 – December 11, 2014

 Select a name from the tree located in various campus offices and purchase holiday gifts for children and families in our community that a served by the Salvation Army and YWCA women’s shelter.

 Martin Luther King Day of Service: January 19, 2015

 Make it a day on, not a day off and participate in this national day of service.
 Experience what Dr. King referred to as “beloved community” as you commit to service on MLK Day and throughout the year!
 (Collaboration with Purdue MLK Day Committee)

 The Women’s Leadership Institute will develop the capacity of women and men to provide leadership in their personal and vocational lives.
 Participants will be exposed to issues affecting women that need leadership and the institute develops the capacity of women.

 Elect Her at Purdue: March 7, 2015

 It is the only program in the country that encourages and trains college women to run for student government and future political office.
 Elect Her - Campus Women Win addresses the need to expand the pipeline to women running for office and to diminish the longstanding political leadership gender gap.
 Purdue was selected as new site in October 2013 for Elect Her, a program from the American Association of University Woman and Running Start.

 This annual event enables hundreds of Purdue volunteers to participate in a number of community service projects throughout the Greater Lafayette area.
 This day is a mass effort to assist community members and local non-profit agencies with spring-cleaning and other tasks that are needed.
 (Coordinated by the Boiler Blast Student Organization)

-For more details on any of these programs, visit our office at Stewart Center G4 or call us at (765) 496-2450.
+For more details on any of these programs, visit our office in the Krach Leadership Center (KRCH) Room 336 or call us at (765) 496-2450.